claudebaxter/free-code-camp-progress/portfolio/README.md

-#portfolio
+#Claude Baxter Portfolio

-Example product landing page for Dark Coin project.
-Completed tutorial from freecodecamp.org.
+This is my portfolio showcasing my Web Development / Blockchain projects and skills.

-To view this page, click <a href=https://elborracho420.github.io/free-code-camp-progress/portfolio/index.html title="Test Portfolio"> here.</a>
+To view this page, click <a href=https://claudebaxter.github.io/free-code-camp-progress/portfolio/index.html title="Test Portfolio"> here.</a>